TheQuib/k3s/README.md

 # Kubernetes Configurations
 A bunch of configurations for getting Kubernetes up and running on 3+ Ubuntu Linux servers using K3s from Rancher.
 <br>
-Documentation for the cluster can be found under the [cluster directory](cluster/README.md)
+Documentation for the cluster can be found under the [Cluster](cluster/README.md) directory.

 <br>